A Delicious Guide to Bengali Wedding Menu [2026]

 1. Chingri Malai Curry

-In this curry, prawns are simmered in a luxurious coconut milk sauce with added spices such as ginger, garlic, and green chilies.
-This rich and creamy dish is a favorite in Bengali cuisine.
+In this curry, the prawns are cooked in a rich coconut milk sauce with the inclusion of spices like ginger, garlic and green chilies.
+This is a rich and creamy dish popular among Bengali cuisine.

 Chingri Malai Curry